Oxaliplatin Concentrated Injection 50 mg/10 mL and 100 mg/20 mL

 - Loss of feeling.

 Oxaliplatin Accord can affect nerves in the hands and feet.
 This is common soon after treatment and can appear as tingling or numbness in the fingers or toes, and may be made worse by cold temperatures or by contact with cold water or other cold objects.
 These symptoms often go away between treatments, but may last longer and get worse with repeated treatment.
 In some patients the limbs may become weak or painful.
-However, in most patients these symptoms improve after treatment is stopped.
+However, in most patients these symptoms improv

 Tell your doctor if any of these things happen.
 Your doctor will examine you before treatment to see if you are affected.